drpout/boilr/README.md

 # Boilr
-Android application which triggers an alarm when price of a cryptocurrency or bullion changes or reaches a target value on a given exchange.
+Android application which monitors cryptocurrencies and bullion prices, and triggers alarms according to user settings.

 Supports 2 types of alarms:

-* Price Hit, were you can define an upper bound, a lower bound and an update interval (e.g. 30 s).
+* Price Hit - Triggered when price crosses the alarm's upper or lower limit.
-* Price Change, were you define a change amount (in currency or percentage) and a time frame (e.g. 1 day).
+* Price Change - Triggered when price changes more than X amount (in currency or percentage) in a specified time frame (e.g. 1 day).

-The alarm sound and vibration are configurable globally and for each alarm in particular.
-Lists of exchanges, pairs and alarms are fully searchable allowing a quick alarm setup and configuration.
+Sound and vibration are configurable globally and individually for each alarm.
+Lists of exchanges, pairs and alarms are fully searchable, allowing a quick alarm setup and configuration.

 Market data is retrieved directly from the exchanges using Wi-Fi or Mobile Data (if allowed). [libdynticker](https://github.com/andrefbsantos/libdynticker) is used to interface with the exchanges.
-Therefore, Boilr supports all the [exchanges available on libdynticker](https://github.com/andrefbsantos/libdynticker/#supported-exchanges) with all their traded pairs.
+Therefore, Boilr supports all [exchanges available on libdynticker](https://github.com/andrefbsantos/libdynticker/#supported-exchanges), as all their pairs.

 To create alarms Boilr uses [libpricealarm](https://github.com/andrefbsantos/libpricealarm).

+Check Boilr's website to see it in action: http://boilr.mobi The website source-code is available at [boilr-site](https://github.com/andrefbsantos/boilr-site).

 ## Troubleshooting